Human Resource Management (MSc and Postgraduate Diploma)

 - A student cafe for interaction and networking with other students is available as a virtual forum.

-Developed by academics within the Department of Organizational Psychology at Birkbeck, the oldest and largest department of its kind in the UK.
-It is a major provider of academic and professional training in organizational psychology and career management.
+The programme has been developed by academics within the Department of Organizational Psychology at Birkbeck, University of London.
+This is the oldest and largest department of its kind in the UK, and it is a major provider of academic and professional training in organizational psychology and human resource management.

 Graduates of this course go on to become trainers, motivators, careers advisers, managers and consultants within large multinational companies, government departments, or in any organization where advanced knowledge of organizational psychology may be useful.